VPDC

 Who SHOULD get the vaccine:

-• Talk to your healthcare provider if you have any other health conditions or precautions for vaccination.
+Talk to your doctor if you have any of these health conditions or other precautions for vaccination.
+Learn more about who should get the MMR or MMRV vaccine.

 • Eligible for or are enrolled in Medi-Cal